comment [7]

 This all means that I have to wait for next 50 days minimum for the PCBs to arrive and that just kills me.
 Fedex doesn't help much, trust me.
 I also decided to change the GPS chip to MN5010 (from SparkFun) and to provide SMA connector on board for external antenna (active or passive).
 In the meantime I can play with H-bridge controllers, since I didn't test them out yet.

-My tip would be: If you have even the slightest doubt, don't go for Venus GPS.
+Edited text: My tip would be: If you have even the slightest doubt, don't go for bare Venus GPS chip without some kind of breakout board at first.

 Freaky PCB section with LNA SMA661AS